Which Exfoliator Is Best For Acne Prone Skin?

 Best Exfoliator for Acne-Prone Skin Drugstore

 If you’re looking for the best exfoliator for acne-prone skin, look no further than your local drugstore.
-A variety of exfoliators on the market can help slough-away dead skin cells and unclog pores-making them an-ideal choice for those with acne-prone skin.
-One of our favorite drugstore exfoliators is the Neutrogena Oil-Free Acne Wash Pink Grapefruit Facial-Cleanser.
+There are a variety of exfoliators on the market that can help to slough away dead skin cells and unclog pores, making them an ideal choice for those with acne-prone skin.
+One of our favorite drugstore exfoliators is the Neutrogena Oil-Free Acne Wash Pink Grapefruit Facial Cleanser.

-This cleanser contains salicylic-acid, which helps to exfoliate the skin and prevent future breakouts gently.
-Plus, it’s infused with pink grapefruit extract to refresh your skin.
-Try the Olay Regenerist Micro-Sculpting Cream Face Polish & Pore Scrub for a more intensive exfoliation.
+This cleanser contains salicylic acid, which helps to gently exfoliate the skin and prevent future breakouts.
+Plus, it’s infused with pink grapefruit extract to give your skin a refreshing boost.
+For a more intensive exfoliation, try the Olay Regenerist Micro-Sculpting Cream Face Polish & Pore Scrub.

 Best Exfoliator for Acne And Blackheads